-The seminal indoor roller coaster already had one makeover a few years back that included the addition of onboard audio.
+- The seminal indoor roller coaster already had an upgrade a few years prior to the anniversary that included the addition of onboard audio.
 Instead of the Dick Dale surf music that had been part of the attraction, the reconfigured coaster introduced a new "edgy" soundtrack.
-Disney hasn't been particularly forthcoming about additional updates, but the E-ticket attraction will reportedly include new rocket coaster cars (which will likely deliver smoother rides), a modified finale with a longer reentry tunnel (I hope they don't tinker too much with that, it's one of Space Mountain's most endearing features), and a bunch of new special effects, including a near-encounter with massive meteorite.
+For the anniversary, the E-ticket attraction got a major overhaul, including new, smoother rocket coaster cars, a modified finale with a longer reentry tunnel, and a bunch of new special effects, including a near-encounter with a massive meteorite.

-A clone of the popular Tomorrowland attraction, Buzz Lightyear's Space Rangers Spin at Walt Disney World's Magic Kingdom, the new interactive ride will send guests to infinity and beyond.
-Armed with laser guns and pivoting Star Cruiser vehicles, riders will attempt to zap Emperor Zurg and his minions while racking up points.
-Think of it as a three-dimensional video game.
+- A clone of the popular Tomorrowland attraction, Buzz Lightyear's Space Rangers Spin at Walt Disney World's Magic Kingdom, the interactive ride sends guests to infinity and beyond.
+Armed with laser guns and pivoting Star Cruiser vehicles, riders attempt to zap Emperor Zurg and his minions while racking up points.
+It is like a three-dimensional video game.

-What would a Disney celebration be without a parade?
-With over 100 performers, floats that reach up to 20 feet tall, confetti blasts, classic Disney characters, and choreographed musical numbers, the anniversary parade sounds like it will be spectacular.
+- What would a Disney celebration be without a parade?
+With over 100 performers, floats that reached up to 20 feet tall, confetti blasts, classic Disney characters, and choreographed musical numbers, the anniversary parade was spectacular.

-This new Main Street USA attraction will trace the evolution of the landmark theme park through a film and an exhibit of artifacts including concept artwork and attraction models.
-A post-film exhibit hall will showcase attractions and concepts that never made it from the drawing board to bricks and mortar.
+- The Main Street USA attraction, presented in the Opera House, traced the evolution of the landmark theme park through a film and an exhibit of artifacts including concept artwork and attraction models.
+The film was hosted by Steve Martin (who worked in Main Street USA’s Magic Shop as a young SoCal man) and Donald Duck.
+A post-film exhibit hall showcased attractions and concepts that never made it from the drawing board to bricks and mortar.

-In addition to the new attractions, Disneyland will be burnishing its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
-Guests who have sent in their Disney vacation snapshots (sorry, it's too late to send any more) will be featured in The Happiest Faces on Earth...A Disney Family Album.
-Artists will position the small photos to create large photo collages of classic Disney attractions and characters.
-And Disney's California Adventure, the sister park which recently opened its version of the Twilight Zone Tower of Terror, will introduce a Block Party Bash to commemorate the anniversary.
+In addition to the new attractions, Disneyland burnished its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
+Guests who sent in their Disney vacation snapshots were featured in The Happiest Faces on Earth...A Disney Family Album.
+Artists incorporated the small photos to create large photo collages of classic Disney attractions and characters.
+Sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.

 The Happiest Celebration on Earth at Disney World